How to Make Adorable Felted Wool Charms — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 1Be patient!
 Felting takes time to firm up.
-Don't rush the poking process.
+Don't rush the poking process; consistent, even poking is key to achieving a well-felted and durable charm.
+Each poke helps the wool fibers to bind together more tightly.

 Frequently Asked Questions